mostafaahmedthe5-bot/egypt-football-club-management-system/README.md

 * Equipment
 * Statistics

-Each club should feel like it has its own dedicated management platform while remaining part of the central system.
+The goal is for each club to feel like it has its own dedicated management system while still operating within the central platform.

 ---

-# 🏆 Team Management
+# Team Management

 The system supports different football teams and age categories.

-Examples:
+Typical categories include:

 ```text
 First Team